 Common Rental Agreements in Kansas

-- Kansas Association of Realtors Agricultural Farm Building Lease Agreement – this template is for use by members of the Kansas Association of Realtors only.
-It is used for leasing agricultural farm buildings or livestock facilities.
-It therefore contains specific provisions for this context, such as cash rent payments and ensuring clean water supply for livestock.
+- Kansas Association of REALTORS® Agricultural Farm Building Lease Agreement -This template is for use by members of the Kansas Association of REALTORS®.
+It aims at leasing agricultural farm buildings or livestock facilities, and contains specific provisions for this context, such as cash rent payments and ensuring clean water supply for livestock.

 Kansas Required Residential Lease Disclosures